lusterane/Find-Your-Beat/README.md

-# FindYourBeat
+# Find Your Beat
+Personal Project
 ## What is it?
-FindYourBeat is a personal project of mine that I made to not only build up my Python programming skills but also to find solutions for stale listening for everyday users.
-For those who are trying to find more songs within their favorite genres or even explore a new genre entirely, FindYourBeat is the answer to your problems.
+Find Your Beat helps people find new music based on their own preferences.
+There is also a "Taste Breaker" option that randomizes the search for a new genre or song if you are feeling adventerous.

-## How Does it work?
+## How Does it Work?
-It indexes through the /r/Music subreddit to find new music in accordance to the user's taste preferences.
-There are options many options provided to support a more fluid user experience such as having a deeper search to find more music choices and a randomizer that gives the user a taste-breaker in order to explore more genres.
+Find Your Beat indexes through the /r/Music subreddit to find new music in accordance to the user's taste preferences.
+There are many other options provided to support a more flexible user experience including deeper search for more music results and a randomizer that helps explore new genres and music.

-### Most functionality will be updated into this repository 1/31/2019